March Madness bracket set as Duke nabs top overall seed in the 2026 NCAA men's basketball tournament

 Among those left out were San Diego State, Indiana, Oklahoma and Auburn.

 The Tigers had 16 losses but the third-best strength of schedule.
-The snub drew predictable blowback from Bruce Pearl, their former coach and father of their current coach, who said on the CBS broadcast, "They played the toughest schedule in the country, and I don't know if they were rewarded for it."
+The snub drew predictable blowback from Bruce Pearl, their former coach and father of their current coach, who was working for CBS and said "they played the toughest schedule in the country and I don't know if they were rewarded for it."

 Even with those snubs, the Southeastern Conference led the way by placing 10 teams in the field of 68, four short of its record from last year.